Back to blog

 Practical Reality

-If you do it properly, the RESICO regime is attractive for freelancers — effective rates of 1–2.5% on gross revenue.
-But it requires Mexican-sourced income, which complicates things for remote workers with foreign clients.
+The RESICO regime is the most attractive structure for freelancers, with effective rates of 1–2.5% on gross revenue, but it requires Mexican-sourced income — limiting its usefulness for remote workers billing foreign clients exclusively.

 10. Costa Rica — Territorial Tax + Nomad Visa

-Costa Rica runs a pure territorial tax system — only Costa Rican-sourced income is taxable.
-That's the headline.
-But the details matter.
+Costa Rica operates a territorial tax system — only Costa Rican-sourced income is taxable to residents.

 The Details